mmbman/Katagiri/1983-01-05-Blue-Cliff-Record-Case-38-Talk-2.md

 In Japan there were two famous Zen Masters:  Bokusan Nishiari Zen Master (Nishiari Bokusan, 1821-1910), the other one is Hioki Zen Master (Hioki Mokusen, 1837-1920).
 Both of them were the abbot of Eiheiji Monastery.
 One was *very* strict: he never smiled; he was always very strong and very rough.
 His face was always a very rough face.
 Whenever anyone went to see him, he never smiled; that’s why everyone was very scared.
 But the other Zen Master was smiling very much, and he never scolded anybody.
 One of the Buddhists asked the Zen Master who never smiled: “Why do you always make your face without smiling?”
 The other Zen Master who was always calm and never scolded, smiled and asked, “Why do you do that?”
 [He said,] “It’s none of your business.” *[Laughter.]*

-(Transcriber’s Note: the online audio seems to include only the first side of the tape for this talk.)
+*(Archive Issue: the online audio seems to include only the first side of the tape for this talk.)*

 #### 42:31 end of recording